timzl/markdowns/mast-upgrade.md

 ```

 # Backup your Database
 Next, you want to create a backup of your database.
 Switch to the `mastodon` user and, change to the `/home/mastodon/live` directory and find the database container.
-It should be `live_db_1`.
+It should be named `live_db_1`.
 - su mastodon
 - cd /home/mastodon/live
 - sudo docker ps -a